Lundalogik/LimeBootstrapAppStore/aware/README.md

 #Aware

+## Requires a license
+For more information please contact Lundalogik AB.

 ##About
 Aware allows you to get a visual overview on your company.
 You can visualizing if a company hasn't got a history note in a long time.
 If the company has an active